jekymin8232/vitalguardai-com/README.md

 I am always open to providing an improved and updated version of the miniGit source code whenever needed or requested.

+## The Potential of Zero-Dependency Offline AI

+I believe offline AI technology has significant potential for future development.

+Many activists working in high-risk regions operate in environments without reliable internet infrastructure or sufficient technical resources, while facing a wide range of security threats.
+Infrastructure failures are not limited to high-risk regions; they can also occur as a result of natural disasters and other emergencies.
+For this reason, I believe truly dependency-free offline AI has the potential to save lives in many different situations.

+My goal is to continue researching offline AI technologies that can be used safely under these challenging conditions and to make them openly available through transparent open-source development so that anyone can freely benefit from them.

+I do not hold a master's degree or a Ph.D.
+After graduating from high school, I began studying and researching offline AI technologies independently.
+To this day, I continue my work as an independent developer and researcher.

+Conducting research and development alone as an independent developer is not easy.
+Like many independent researchers, I must also balance my work with the realities of earning a living.
+Nevertheless, I remain committed to advancing this research over the long term and developing technologies that can provide meaningful and practical benefits to more people.

+Open source software may be free, but research and development are not.
+Developers are highly vulnerable to burnout, and I am no exception.
+Building a sustainable foundation for research and contributing to international collaboration are among my long-term goals.

+While financial support for developers is important, I believe it is equally important to create an environment in which developers can sustainably continue their work and remain independent.
+With this in mind, I am carefully exploring long-term pathways that can help establish a stable foundation for my research and international contributions, including options such as O-1 and EB-1A.

+I deeply understand the importance of self-reliance.
+Public institutions and support programs can provide valuable opportunities for new ideas and research to grow, but ultimately every project must build its own long-term sustainability.
+I believe this is essential for open-source innovation to thrive.

+Guided by these principles, my goal is to build an independent, sustainable, and impactful open-source project that can continue serving people for many years to come.

 # VitalGuard Integrated Modular Code V3.0 MVP
 **The AI That Still Works When Everything Else Stops.
 Maximum Security.
 VitalGuard AI.**